buttim/provaSX1262/README.md

 A few modifications to the library's source were needed since it has not been updated to the latest version of the SX1262 driver.

 The code is written for receiving an RS41-SG, so a fixed payload of 312 bytes is assumed, but could be easily modified to decide the payload length on the fly (e.g. for receiving an RS41-SG+XDATA, i.e. a sonde with ozone sensor attached)

+Differences with SX1278
+---
+The two chips are completely different.
+From a programmer's perspective the two main points of attention are the cited limitation on packet length and bit order, that is reversed for the SX1262.
+This means you have to pay attention (flip bytes) when programming the sync word and receiving the actal payload.